Tochukz/Applied-ASP.NET-4-in-context/README.md

 __Setting a Programmatic breakpoint__
 The ability to break the debugger comes with the _System.Diagnostics.Debugger_ class which includes the _Break_ method.

+### Chapter 8: Working with Data

+__Managing Concurrency__
+The Entity Framework uses an _optimistic concurrency_ model by default.
+In this case _optimistic_ means that we cross our finger and hope that we don't get overlapping page requests that leads to conflicting data changes.
+Database locks should never be used in a web application without a lot of careful thought and testing.

+To enable concurrency checking, follow these steps:
+1. Open the data model file i.e `.edmx` file
+2. Right-click the property that you want to modify and select Properties from the pop-up menu.
+3. Change the value of the Concurrency Mode property to Fixed.
+Once you have enabled concurrency checking, the _SaveChanges_ method of the context object will throw a _System.Data.OptimisticConcurrencyException_ if the data you are attempting to modify has been changed since you queried the data model to obtain the entity object.

+### Chapter 9: Styling Content

 ### Chapter 32: Preparing a Server for Deployment
 Visit [iis.net](http://iis.net) for best-practice information about deploying Windows Server and IIS in production environment.